The College Welcomes New Faculty

 Assistant Professor, Caplan Faculty Fellow

 The “vibrant academic life” at Cornell is particularly compelling to macroeconomist Mathieu Taschereau-Dumouchel; his work focuses on networks and business cycles.
+Chemist Tristan Lambert, whose research focuses in the area of catalysis, is excited about being part of a "top tier chemistry department at a world class university, all in a magnificent setting."

 The College’s long tradition in global research and engagement excites anthropologist Matthew Velasco, whose bioarchaeological research is centered in Andean South America.
 His current project explores how the creation of new social identities during a time of conflict and political turmoil in the late prehispanic Andes shaped life experiences of health, violence, and social privilege.